milesgray/augtistic/README.md

 python setup.py install
 ```

-Alternatively, just simply copy and paste the `layers.py` file into your codebase.
+Alternatively, just simply copy and paste the `layers` folder into your codebase and rename it `augtistic`

 ## Usage